 Grapes probably originate from the Near East, although grapes are commercially cultivated in temperate climates throughout the world.
 They have been cultivated for at least 8,000 years, primarily for winemaking.
 Yeast grows naturally on the skin of grapes, which was a significant factor in the early development of winemaking.

 Approximately 60 species of grapes exist, although only a few are commercially significant.
 Wine is typically made from varieties of V. vinifera, also known as the common grape vine.
 V. labrusca, commonly known as the fox grape, is typically used for table grapes and grape juice.

-Extracts from grape seed have also become popular dietary supplements in recent years.
+Extracts from grape seeds have also become popular dietary supplements in recent years.
 Some of the most pharmacologically active components of grape seed extracts are oligomeric proanthocyanidin complexes (OPCs), which have antioxidant properties.
-This activity provides grape seed extract with the potential for protecting cells from free radicals, which are highly reactive ions or molecules.
+This activity provides grape seed extract with the potential to protect cells from free radicals, which are highly reactive ions or molecules.
 Free radicals may cause many types of cellular damage, which primarily include age-related conditions.

 A study of healthy subjects showed that grape seed extract significantly increased the antioxidants in their blood.
 The most significant benefits of grape seed extract include the management of healthy circulation and blood pressure.

 Grapeseed extract induces vasodilation (relaxation of vascular tension), reducing the pressure on blood vessels.
 One way in which grapeseed extract works is to increase the enzyme called endothelial nitric oxide synthase (eNOS).
 This enzyme is found in blood vessel walls and is responsible for producing nitric oxide.
 By increasing eNOS, grapeseed extract helps produce more nitric oxide which helps relax the smooth muscle of blood vessels, assisting with the maintenance of healthy blood pressure.